ucbrise/fluent-old/src/ra/README.md

 # Relational Algebra
 This directory implements the relational algebra.
-For example, given a single-column relation `xs` of integers, the following SQL query returns the doubled value of all odd integers:
+For example, given a relation `xs` with a single integer column `x`, the following SQL query returns the doubled value of all odd integers:

 ```